 Circumstances for Second-Time Offenders

-Reasons for Hiring a Ft.
+Hire a Ft.
 Lauderdale Auto Theft Attorney

 Any allegation of criminal activity should not be taken lightly, especially when it involves a Felony accusation.
 When someone is a convicted felon, they lose certain rights as a result of their conviction.
 An individual’s employment prospects are significantly diminished with a Felony conviction and any type of Felony disposition on their record.